MarwanAlsoltany/mighty/SPECIFICATION.md

 null^~empty/*nullable*/
 ```

-Note that this feature is expected to be supported in implementations of mVEL that implement `>= v1.1.0` of the spec.
+Note that this feature is expected to be supported in implementations of mVEL that implement `>= v1.1.0` of the Specification.

 ---